surf-visualization/ospray-python/README.md

 Note that this code is targeted at the 2.0.x branch of OSPRay.

 Missing features and/or limitations:
-- Not all `Device` methods are available
-- Currently no way to get variance value of a `FrameBuffer`, plus no support for picking
+- Missing object types: `ImageOperation`
 - Not all mathematical operations on `affine3f` are supported.
 Affine values of other sizes and data types are not included.
-- Missing object types: `ImageOperation`
+- Not all `Device` methods are available

-These bindings started just to try out [pybind11](https://github.com/pybind/pybind11), but they are pretty useful in their current state, as Pybind11 is an amazing little library (inspired by the just-as-great Boost.Python).
+These bindings started just to try out [pybind11](https://github.com/pybind/pybind11), but they are pretty useful in their current state, as Pybind11 is an amazing little library (inspired by the just-as-great Boost.Python) that makes wrapping C++ very easy.

 ## Example (after ospTutorial.cpp)